 While Major Outages affect 100% of the people that use a given component, Partial Outages only affect a subset of those users.
 Following that logic, Partial Outages don't count as much as Major Outages in your Uptime Showcase.

-Specifically, Partial Outages only discounted to only be 30% as bad as Major Outages.
-Right now this is an "across the board" number and can't be configured.
-In the future, we'll have options for this number to be configureable, or to even change from incident to incident.
+Specifically, Partial Outages are discounted to only be 30% as bad as Major Outages.
+This is an "across the board" calculation and cannot be configured.

 As the amount of downtime for a day increases, the color goes from Green -> Yellow -> Orange -> Red (as defined in the custom colors section on your Customize page).